dskillin/ai-gen/.augie/session_001.md

 - Planning the implementation of the required tasks
 - Verified ollama is installed at /usr/local/bin/ollama
 - Verified mixtral model is available
+- Created summary.txt with a comprehensive project overview

 ## What Blocked Me